 - Social media platforms.

 At the same time, bloggers don’t like when someone treats them this way.
-A Newsletter means that you didn’t even bother to write the personal email, let alone analyze blogger’s website.
+A Newsletter means that you didn’t even bother to write the personal email, let alone analyze the blogger’s website.
 It means that you don’t want to write for this certain blog, you just want to write for any blog which meets your requirements, and it’s insulting for most bloggers.

 The phrase “I’ve glanced through your blog, and I liked it” speaks for itself.
 It says “I’m a fake.
 I don’t care about your blog.
 I just seek to promote my product anywhere and get a free link from your blog as well.”

 And another tip: never try to reach out established influencers this way.
 If he guesses that it’s not a personal email, you probably will never be able to make things right again.
+For what you can gain through influencer marketing you should be willing to invest a little more effort into building relationships.

 It takes 10 times longer to write all emails manually but sometimes it is worth doing, especially with influencers.
 Analyze the blog you want to reach out first and then write something specific in the email.
 You can mention a certain article or even cite it somewhere within the email body.
 Write like a real person, add jokes, be simple and polite.